nicoleefleming/Numerical-Methods/softwareManual/Pages/absErr.md

     "FILE-PATH" src/test/*.java -d classes
     "FILE-PATH" -cp classes test.java error.java

-where the method belonds to the class precision.
+where the method belonds to the class error.
 These commands should also work.

 **Description/Purpose:** This routine will compute the  absolute error for an input x and y in Java.